CourtroomSimulator/.github/profile/README.md

-## Hi there 👋
+#  Courtroom Simulator 👋

-Courtroom Simulator is an application that simulates the scene of a court trial, helping users practice the debate process in court.
-The judge and the opposing lawyer will be played by AI agents, with the judge rendering a verdict based on the performance during the trial.
+The Courtroom Simulator is an application designed to emulate courtroom trial scenarios, aiding users in practicing the process of courtroom debate.
+Artificial intelligence agents will play the roles of the judge and the opposing attorney, with the judge rendering a verdict based on the user's performance during the trial.
+Users will be rewarded with more tokens if they win the case, and a smaller amount of tokens if they lose.